junxit/us-congress-bills-110/metadata.md

 - 2008-06-23 — Ms. Norton moved to suspend the rules and pass the bill, as amended.
 - 2008-06-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5818)
 - 2008-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5818)
+- 2008-06-24 — Received in the Senate and Read twice and referred to the Committee on Environment and Public Works.
+- 2008-09-17 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2008-09-24 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 110-501.
+- 2008-09-24 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+With written report No. 110-501.
+- 2008-09-24 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 1079.
+- 2008-09-26 — Cleared for White House.
+- 2008-09-26 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S9872)
+- 2008-09-26 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S9872)
+- 2008-09-27 — Message on Senate action sent to the House.